theduyngx/cw20-test/README.md

   * `expires` is the expiration.
 In this example, we use `at_height`, which represents block height expiration.
   * `--amount` takes in an integer string.
 It is the amount that this initiator is asking to atomically swap for with the specified `recipient` above.

+**Receive:**
+  * This is the function to be called on the recipient's end to confirm the swap.
+  * `sender` is the initiator that creates the swap offer and sent it to this recipient.
+  * `msg` is the create message in binary (this is still very much unclear).

+**Release:**
+  * `id` should be the same swap id that the initiator sets it to.
+We are essentially releasing this swap, after all.
+  * `preimage` is, as the name suggests, the preimage of the hash given to the swap.